 - Edward O’neill (Teaching in HigherEd): Practical Instructional Design (39:17)

 - Debbie Morrison (Online Learning Insights) (2012): Why We need Group Work in Online Learning

-- Office of Faculty Development and Teaching Excellence (University of Florida):
+- Center for Teaching Excellence (University of Florida): UF Instructor Guide: